gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 **Gatsby preloads resources for pages a user is likely to navigate to, like a psychic delivery person.**

-## 5. Consolidate data sourcing
+## 5. Consolidate data sourcing and transformations

-With Gatsby, your data can be sourced from just about anywhere -- content management systems, markdown, APIs, databases, etc. A recent series on the Gatsby blog detailed the concept of the “[content mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/)”:
+With Gatsby, your data can be sourced from just about anywhere -- content management systems, Markdown, APIs, databases, etc. A recent series on the Gatsby blog detailed the concept of the “[content mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/)”:

 <pullquote>
   [Gatsby is] the infrastructure layer for a decoupled website.
 The content mesh stitches together content systems in a modern development environment while optimizing website delivery for performance.
 </pullquote>

 With Gatsby, you can source your data into a consolidated data layer, which you can query against directly.
 No matter where your data comes from, you can access it all from a single query.
+Get data from wherever it lives to the right place in your website in the right form exactly when it's needed.

 This is like ordering from Amazon.
 Instead of heading to the grocery store, the hardware store, the electronics store, the pet store, etc., you can place a single order to Amazon to get items from them all.
 You don't have to worry about logistics, combining data, or managing multiple requests — it Just Works™.